-Puerto de la Cruz is the largest resort in north Tenerife and is very popular with Spanish tourists and also maintains its Canarian character.
-It is cooler than the resorts in the south due to more cloud cover, which in the height of the summer can be a real advantage if you don't like the searing sun.
+Puerto de la Cruz is the largest resort in north Tenerife, it's very popular with Spanish tourists and maintains its Canarian character.
+It is cooler than the resorts in the south due to sea breezes and more cloud cover, which in the height of the summer can be a real advantage if you don't like the searing sun.

-The town does have some high rise hotels on the sea front that date back to the first tourist boom in the 1960’s that are a bit unsightly.
-However there is the old town and fishing port is very pleasant and charming with some very historic buildings, good cafes and excellent restaurants.
-There is also Lido to laze around in on the sea front on those hot sunny days.
-The Lido is a rather pleasant sea front complex of pools with islands and palm trees were you can relax and sunbathe.
+The town has some high rise hotels on the sea front dating from the first tourist boom in the 1960s.
+The old town and fishing port are very pleasant and charming with historic buildings, good cafes and excellent restaurants.
+There is also a Lido on the seafront for those hot sunny days and is a lovely complex of pools with islands and palm trees where you can relax and sunbathe.

-Bring your Spanish phrase book as the main clientele are the Spanish, so many shops don’t speak English, although it is widely spoken in the hotels, restuarants and bars.
+Bring your Spanish phrasebook as the primary clientele are the Spanish, so some shops don’t speak much English.
+However, it is widely spoken in hotels, restaurants and bars.

 Puerto de la Cruz Beaches

-Tenerife South Airport to Puerto de la Cruz Transfer Times
+How far is Tenerife South Airport from Puerto de la Cruz?

-The distance from Tenerife Reina Sophia Airport to Puerto de la Cruz is approximately 90km by road that takes about 60 minutes
+The distance from Tenerife South Airport to Puerto de la Cruz is approximately 90km by road taking about 60 minutes.

 Places to Stay in Puerto de la Cruz